FraSanvit/reserve-margins/README.md

         target_reserve_share_min:
             electricity: 0.50
 ```
-In the given example, the target reserve requirement is set to be an additional +50% of the installed capacity, compared to what would have been necessary if reserve margins were not implemented.
+In this example, the target reserve requirement is defined to be an extra +50% of the installed capacity.
+This is in addition to what would have been required if reserve margins were not implemented.

 **Planning reserve - absolute adder to the system peak**